top of page

 Reba, I want to get your reaction to that.
 You look concerned for a moment.
 You had a flash of I don't know if that was a concern or resonance.
 What was that expression?

 It's interesting how interpretation around gender identity is a separate topic.
 I'm learning so much more about gender identity versus sexual preference or the whole pansexual.
 All that language there is new to me.
-My partner, who I have been married to for many years, was called “Sir” when she was eight months pregnant.
+My partner, who I have been married to for 29 years, was called “Sir” when she was eight months pregnant.
 We're talking a big round belly.
 She gets Sir a lot.
 I sometimes get Sir if I'm more in my chill gear out.

 Bridget, you talk about church.
 The environment where I feel fear for my family, I have two teenagers, is when we’re camping or out of the Bay Area.
 We're women with kids.
 Sometimes there are some very conservative folks out camping with guns.
 I feel fearful for my family sometimes.
 When you ask what's it like to be gay in Oakland, one would assume, “Oakland Bay Area super safe.
 Gay Mecca.”